Kata Agent Team

 Everything else Nothing — requires human review N/A

-Top-7 contributors pass the trust gate; forward-impact-ci PRs are trusted by identity.
+Top-7 contributors pass the trust gate; kata-agent-team PRs are trusted by identity.
 A compromised top contributor cannot inject code via this pipeline — specs merge only the document, not code.

 The Workflows